 Briggs joined the Communist Party in 1921.
-He intellectually merged his Black radicalism with Communism, and he eventually called for a separate state for African Americans, something he had originally written about in the New York Amsterdam News.
+He intellectually merged his Black radicalism with Communism and eventually called for a separate state for African Americans, something he had originally written about in the New York Amsterdam News.
 Briggs not only called on this state to be created but also to be defended by Blacks.

-All of this frightened federal authorities, which infiltrated the organization to monitor and sabotage it.
+This frightened federal authorities, which infiltrated the organization to monitor and sabotage it.
 Around the same time, the ABB worked under the umbrella of Marcus Garvey's Universal Negro Improvement Association (UNIA).
 Briggs and the writer Claude McKay, also a member of the ABB, attended Garvey's 1920 and 1921 conventions.

 Briggs became a critic of Garvey after the UNIA leader announced the formation of the Black Star Line, his plan to take Blacks back to Africa on black-owned ships.
 Like many Black intellectuals, he was wary of Garvey's ideas and management skills.
-He also was highly critical of Garvey's meeting with the Ku Klux Klan, the white terrorist organization responsible for so much violence against Blacks.
+He also was highly critical of Garvey's meeting with the Ku Klux Klan, the white terrorist organization responsible for violence against Blacks.